nathanrozok/Convolutional-Neural-Network-Optimization/README.md

 # 🧠 AI Model Comparison: Overfitting Reduction through Architectural Changes

 This project builds and compares two Convolutional Neural Networks (CNNs) to classify images of horses vs. humans using TensorFlow and Keras.
-The dataset and baseline model were provided as part of coursework in machine learning, and I iterated on a baseline model to improve performance and reduce overfitting.
+The dataset and baseline model were provided as part of coursework in machine learning, and I iterated on the baseline model to improve performance and reduce overfitting.

 ---